lvgl/lvgl/docs/get-started/platforms/pc-simulator.rst

 `Eclipse CDT <https://eclipse.org/cdt/>`__ is a C/C++ IDE.

 Eclipse is a Java-based tool so be sure **Java Runtime Environment** is installed on your system.

-On Debian-based distros (e.g. Ubuntu):
+On Debian-based distros (e.g. Ubuntu): ``sudo apt-get install default-jre``

-``sudo apt-get install default-jre``
+:note: If you are using other distros, then please install a ‘Java

-Note: If you are using other distros, then please install a ‘Java Runtime Environment' suitable to your distro.
+       Runtime Environment' suitable to your distro.
 Note: If you are using macOS and get a “Failed to create the Java Virtual Machine” error, uninstall any other Java JDK installs and install Java JDK 8u.
 This should fix the problem.

 You can download Eclipse's CDT from: https://www.eclipse.org/cdt/downloads.php.
 Start the installer and